When: August 17-22, 2014

 Participants will receive 3 lectures during this IFO Program that will cover the taxonomy of the seabirds we are studying, and their evolution and natural history.
 We will endeavor 3 pelagic trips (weather permitting) to try see these amazing birds in the field, and in their element.
 The goal will be to see these birds and really peel back the layers a bit, and to appreciate the totality of their annual cycle and natural history.

-This IFO Program is a continuation of what we hope will be a series on seabirds with annual offerings by these instructors.
+This IFO Program is a continuation of what we hope will be a series on seabirds with regular offerings by these instructors and others.
 Click here to see a summary of the 2013 offering Gulf Stream Tubenoses of North Carolina

 To get a sense of the species possible and their abundance at this season off/along the central coast of California, see the eBird list here.